 Accessible Showers: We Hate Wet Bathroom Floors!

-The rubber ‘T’ shape of the dams collapses easily under the pressure of a wheelchair, so you can get in the shower but the water can’t get out.
+The rubber ‘T’ shape of the dams collapses easily under the pressure of a wheelchair.
+You can get in the shower but the water can’t get out.

 Water Stoppers are self-adhesive so you don’t have to worry about making a sticky mess with epoxy and they take around 5 minutes to install.